akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 {% include image.html path="taka-quite-a-journey/taka-mobile-app-first-release.png" path-detail="taka-quite-a-journey/taka-mobile-app-first-release.png" alt="Taka mobile app first release" %}

 <div style="text-align:center;">
-Beautiful isn't it ?
+Beautiful isn't it?
 </div>

 <br />

-What happened during the following months ?
-Oh yes, absolutly nothing.
+What happened during the following months?
+Oh yes, absolutely nothing.
-Why ?
-Because your app works but it is ugly AF but in the same time you don't want to spend to much time on design because... you are not a designer and it's not something you like that much.
+Why?
+Because your app works, but it is ugly AF but in the same time you don't want to spend to much time on design because... you are not a designer and it's not something you like that much.
 In the meantime you started a bunch of another cool projects and they are way more interesting than finishing this.

 <br /><br />
 ### Small tweaks take a lot of time